YanWang1013/DeutscheBahnJourney/README.md

-# Railboard
+# About

-A web-app to look at the Station-Board of mainly German Train-Stations
+<p>A web-app to look at the journey detail information based on the <a href="https://v5.db.transport.rest/">German Train Service's API</a>.</p>

+# How it looks

+- Home/Search

+- Favorite

+- Filter Setting

+- Station Board

+- Journey Detail